huanzhen84/zhenhuan/index.md

 ## Students

-I supervised two undergraduates of Huazhong University of Science and Technology, Lesi Hu and Zhangqi Pan, who attended the Mathematician Project A at HUST.
+I supervised two undergraduates of Huazhong University of Science and Technology, Lesi Hu (胡乐思) and Zhangqi Pan （潘章琦）, who attended the Mathematician Project A at HUST.

 During the spring semester of 2022, they attended the algebra seminar organized by me and studied Hungerford's Algebra book.
-During the fall  semester of 2022, they attended the joint algebraic geometry seminar organized by [Hao Sun](https://haosun71275.github.io/HaoSun/) and me, and discussed with nine other students from four other universities in China, and studied the first two chapters of Hartshorne's Algebraic Geometry book.
+During the fall  semester of 2022, they attended the joint algebraic geometry seminar organized by [Hao Sun](https://haosun71275.github.io/HaoSun/) and me, and discussed with 9 other students from 4 other universities in China, and studied the first two chapters of Hartshorne's Algebraic Geometry book.
 During this process they studied various related mathematical knowledge, including topology, manifolds and commutative algebra.
-And they finished their project paper on specific topics in algebraic geometry at the end of 2022.
+And they finished their project paper on specific topics in algebraic geometry at the end of 2022：

+Lesi Hu, Computation about Zariski tangent space and its Application in Deformation theory

+Zhangqi Pan, Extending a Sheaf by Zero

 ## For Graduates who are interested in working with me